THEMVFFINMAN/Reddit-Manipulation/README.md

 # Reddit-Manipulation

 So considering Reddit is already pretty crappy these days, I'm going to make it even crappier!
+This will be done by vote manipulation.
+Creating mass reddit accounts, and then using these accounts to upvote or downvote whatever I want.

 ####PHASE 1: Creating mass reddit accounts
 ---------------------------